robharper/galactic/README.md

 console.log('Altitude: ' + deg(horizontal.altitude()) + ', Azimuth: ' + deg(horizontal.azimuth()));
 ```

-Where is the sun in the skies of Toronto?
+Ecliptic to Horizontal: Where is the sun in the skies of Toronto?
 ```javascript
 // Create coordinate in equatorial coordinate system
 // Calculate sun's mean longitude (approx)